-The Authority's outstanding notes from other borrowings related to business type activities are secured with collateral of revenue and reserve funds.
-The outstanding notes from direct borrowings related to business type activities contain (1) a provision that in an event of default, the timing of repayment of outstanding amounts become immediately due if pledged revenues during the year are less than 120% of debt service coverage due in the following year and (2) a provision that if the Authority is unable to make a payment, outstanding amounts are due immediately.
-The Authority's outstanding notes from other borrowings related to business type activities contain a subjective acceleration clause that allows the lender to accelerate payment of the entire principal amount to become immediately due if the lender determines that a material adverse change occurs.
+The Authority's outstanding bonds payable related to business type activities are secured with collateral of revenue and reserve funds.
+The outstanding bonds payable related to business type activities contain (1) a provision that in an event of default, the timing of repayment of outstanding amounts become immediately due if pledged revenues during the year are less than 120% of debt service coverage due in the following year and (2) a provision that if the Authority is unable to make a payment, outstanding amounts are due immediately.
+The Authority's outstanding bonds payable related to business type activities contain a subjective acceleration clause that allows the lender to accelerate payment of the entire principal amount to become immediately due if the lender determines that a material adverse change occurs.